 Don’t have a toner that you love yet?

 Try the Introstem Stem Cell Facial Toner.
-This decadent formula is extremely hydrating and healing.
+This decadent formula feels extremely hydrating and soothing.
 It’s also alcohol-free, meaning that it won’t dry your skin out in the way that so many other toners will!

 Double Up on the SPF